Alaska: Gambell in Spring

 Snacks are always available, including fresh fruit, mixed nuts, energy or other granola bars, popcorn, and occasional baked goods, but if you have very specific needs, you might consider bringing your own.
 Meal times are flexible, depending on other groups sharing the kitchen and dining facilities; any participant who needs to eat earlier or later than the times scheduled for the group should merely let the cook know; leftovers are usually available and can be reheated at any time.
 Please contact the WINGS office if you have any questions.

-NOTE ABOUT FOOD ON ST PAUL: In recent years meals were served at the kitchen room of the hotel by our local leaders.
-These meals generally consisted of a continental-style breakfast (oatmeal, cereal, bread, fruit, coffee/tea and yoghurt), a soup and sandwich for lunch and a two-course dinner including options for vegetarians and a salad.
-Note that the island is basically dry, and no beer or wine is available at mealtimes.
-If desired, and if time allows we may be able to stop at the island’s beer store for provisions.
-There is a refrigerator available in the common room of the hotel.
+NOTE ABOUT FOOD ON ST PAUL: In recent years our meals were served at the kitchen room of the hotel by our local leaders.
+These meals generally consisted of a continental-style breakfast (oatmeal, cereal, bread, fruit, coffee/tea and yogurt), a soup and sandwich for lunch and a two-course dinner including options for vegetarians and a salad.
+Note: In 2026 the long shuttered Trident Seafood plant began operating again, and we took our dinners and lunches at their cafeteria facility.
+If this plant remains open in future years it is likely we will continue to have at least some meals at their facility.

 Food Allergies / Requirements: Please let the WINGS office know as soon as you sign up of any food allergies, sensitivities, and severe dislikes.
 We can accommodate most preferences but we need to know all pertinent details well in advance as we plan the menu months in advance and start shipping food to Gambell weeks before the tour’s start date.
 It simply will not be possible to accommodate any last-minute notifications.
 Please contact the WINGS office if you have any questions.